 HEAT PUMP HOT WATER SYSTEMS OFFER EXCEPTIONAL EFFICIENCY

 Heat pump hot water heaters have been commonly used in some areas since the early 1990s.
-That makes them a relatively new technology … but while they may be new to you, the heating and plumbing professionals at Woodfin know them inside and out!
+That makes them a relatively new technology, and while they may be new to you, the heating and plumbing professionals at Woodfin know them inside and out!

 Heat pump water heaters are very efficient because the energy is used to move heat from one place to another rather than to generate the heat directly.
 In effect, they work like a refrigerator in reverse.
 Some models come with built-in water tanks called integral units, or as add-ons to existing hot water tanks.
 A heat pump water heater uses one-third to one-half as much electricity as a conventional electric resistance water heater, and in warm climates they may do even better.